fondemen/coreos-swarm-vagrant/readme.md

 ## Docker remote access ##

-If you have the docker client installed, you can control you Docker cluster from the host machine running docker-01 VM.
+If you have the docker client installed, you can control Docker of ocker-01 VM from the host machine.
 To do so:
 ```
 export DOCKER_PORT=2375